CJSatnarine/Processing-Sketches/README.md

 # About
-This is just a collection of all my weird processing sketches.
+This is a collection of all my Processing sketches.

 I am using Processing version `4.3`.

-I will update this README.md eventually.
+Each project is placed into their own directory, with their own sketch file(s) and README.md file.